Hospice Care Providers: What You Need to Know

 Hospice Eligibility

-Assessment of patient eligibility based on medical condition and prognosis.
+Determines patient eligibility based on medical criteria and prognosis.

 Hospice Cost and Medicare